 3. Alfaia, Bairro Alto

 Open since 1880, Alfaia is one of Lisbon’s oldest restaurants.
-It serves traditional Portuguese food the old-fashioned way.
+It serves traditional local cuisine the old-fashioned way.
 Try the “cozido à Portuguesa”, a classic Portuguese stew with beef, pork, blood sausage, and vegetables, or their “pataniscas” (codfish cake).
-They also have a unique wine cellar with an irresistible wine list.
+They also have a unique wine cellar with an irresistible wide selection of wines.

 This place is not considered a “tasca”, it is a bit fancier than that.
 However, it’s still quite affordable at around €15-€20 for a meal with wine.